strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 Strapi offers a lot of flexibility.
 Whether you want to go fast and quickly see the final result, or would rather dive deeper into the product, we got you covered.

 ::: prerequisites
 Make sure [Node.js and npm are properly installed](/developer-docs/latest/setup-deployment-guides/installation/cli.md#preparing-the-installation) on your machine.
-It is also possible to use Yarn instead of npm (see [install the Yarn package](https://yarnpkg.com/en/)).
+It is also possible to use Yarn or Pnpm instead of npm (see [install the Yarn package](https://yarnpkg.com/en/) or [install Pnpm](https://pnpm.io/installation)).
 :::

 👇 Let's get started!
 Using the big buttons below, please choose between: